Published on February 15th, 2012 | by Sharilyn Johnson19

 EDIT, 2/18 – At this point, it appears that Colbert is planning to go ahead with Monday’s taping.
 The automated ticket system was re-releasing cancelled tickets throughout the day Saturday, and there has been no update to the guest listings.
 As for the cause of the absence, it’s likely safe to translate Colbert’s tweet to be confirmation of reports that his mother is ill.

-The Colbert Report has suspended production for at least two nights, for as of yet unknown reasons.
+The Colbert Report has temporarily suspended production for at least two nights, for as of yet unknown reasons.

-According to users on Twitter, tonight’s taping was cancelled late last night.
+According to users on Twitter, tonight’s taping was cancelled as of late last night.
 The show’s audience department sent out a notification email, reading in part “Due to unforseen circumstances, we have canceled our taping for the date of your ticket reservation, February 15, 2012.”

 The show’s website now lists reruns for Wednesday and Thursday, bumping previously scheduled guests Claire Danes and Susan Cain.